Moddable-OpenSource/moddable/documentation/devices/pico.md

 # Getting Started with Raspberry Pi Pico

 Copyright 2021 Moddable Tech, Inc.<BR>
-Revised: Feb 18, 2021
+Revised: February 18, 2021

-> Note: this is preliminary documentation for a port-in-progress.
+> Note: This is preliminary documentation for a port-in-progress.
+The Raspberry Pi Pico port of the Moddable SDK is not ready for general use.
+The port and this documentation are provided for the community to work together to finish the port.

 This document describes how to start building Moddable applications for the Raspberry Pi Pico.
 It provides information on how to configure host build environments, how to build and deploy apps, and includes inks to external development resources.